BayBE — A Bayesian Back End for Design of Experiments¶

 After having conducted the recommended experiments, we can add the newly measured target information to the campaign:

-df["Yield"] = [79.8, 54.1, 59.4] # Measured yields for the three recommended parameter settings
+df["Yield"] = [79.8, 54.1, 59.4] # Measured yields for the three recommended parameter configurations

 campaign.add_measurements(df)